 There are always opportunities for Salesforce professionals in the ecosystem.
 If you’re applying for your next dream role, it’s time to prepare for the next stage of the process.

-This comprehensive Salesforce interview questions post has been designed to test you on some of the most common questions you will get at an interview.
+This comprehensive list of Salesforce interview questions has been designed to test you on some of the most common questions you will be faced with during an interview.
 Get stuck in and let us know how you did!

 General Salesforce Interview Questions

 This first section is designed to test you on the fundamental concepts of Salesforce and cloud computing systems.
 If you are a Salesforce veteran, you might know this inside out, but it’s a good idea to refresh your memory.